 Side One: Hogwarts Crest!
 Create the Hogwarts crest using felt and simple hand embroidery.
 The crest is a flap that can be lifted up.
-I put a cute toad patch underneath to represent Neville’s lost toad!
+I put a cute toad patch underneath to represent Neville’s lost toad, Trevor!

 Side Two – Hedwig!
 This side features a cute Hedwig owl that has a fun little pouch for a baby owl.
-The wings open and close using a small piece of Velcro.
+The wings open and close using a small piece of Velcro fastener.

 Side Three: Golden Snitch.
 The golden snitch is created with gold fabrics.
-I added material that crinkles inside the wings for a fun sensory experience.
+I added material that crinkle inside the wings for a fun sensory experience.

 Side Four: Quidditch Hoops!
 This side features Quidditch hoops made from wooden rings that can be lifted up and down.
 I chose to use wooden teething rings so they would be save for little ones.

 Download the pattern and instructions for assembling each side of the cube in my Resource Library.
 You will find it under the Sewing Patterns sections.
 Once the sides are created, come back to this post to follow the instructions for putting them all together as a cube!

 Use the patterns to create a cube as I did or create a fun fabric quiet book!
 You could even pick a side to create as a cute decorative pillow for your couch!